AnaStasia1331/ms3-my-recipe-book/README.md

 ## User Stories
 As a website user, I want to:

-1. navigate throughout the website with intuitive web design;
-2. be able to create a new recipe.
+1. be able to create a new recipe.
-3. get confirmation my new recipe was saved successfully.
-4. be able to find an existing recipe based on category/group it belongs to.
+2. be able to find an existing recipe based on category/group it belongs to.
-5. be able to access all recipes in single place.
+3. be able to access all recipes in a single place.
-6. view the details of an existing recipe.
+4. view the details of an existing recipe.
-7. edit a recipe.
+5. edit a recipe.
-8. delete a recipe.
+6. delete a recipe.
-9. access the website from multiple devices of different sizes without major UI issues.
+7. access the website from multiple devices of different sizes without major UI issues.

+## Nice-to-have features

+1. Login functionality.
+2. Image upload for a specific recipe.

 # Technologies Used (to edit)